• Skip to main content

 My Top Tips

-Cool Down Time: Allow the blondies to cool down before you cut them into slices.
-If you attempt to cut them fresh out the oven, it will be very runny and messy.
+Cool Down Time: Allow the blondies to cool down before you cut it into slices.
+If you attempt to cut it fresh out the oven, it will be very runny and messy.

-As the blondies cool, they’ll continue to firm up; you can place them in the fridge to quicken the cooling time.
+As the blondies cool, they’ll continue to firm up; you can place it in the fridge to quicken the cooling time.
 Bear in mind, the hotter they are the gooier they are.
-So if you don’t mind them firm, eat them around 20 to 30 minutes after baking.
+So if you don’t mind it firm, eat it around 20 to 30 minutes after baking.

-Use Parchment Paper: The easiest thing you can do to help yourself later, is to line your baking tin with parchment paper.
+Use Parchment Paper: Line your baking tin with parchment paper, it’s the easiest thing you can do to help yourself later.
 It makes life so much easier!
 Without it, it’ll be quite difficult to remove the blondies without breaking them or scratching the tin.

 How To Serve Nutella Blondies